Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Abstract

 \section{Abstract}

-In this work, we propose FastCoT, a model-agnostic framework based on parallel decoding without any further training of an auxiliary model or modification to the LLM itself.
-FastCoT uses a size-varying context window whose size changes with position to conduct parallel decoding and auto-regressive decoding simultaneously, thus fully utilizing GPU computation resources.
-In FastCoT, the parallel decoding part provides the LLM with \textbf{a quick glance} of the future composed of approximate tokens, which could lead to faster answers compared to regular autoregressive decoding used by causal transformers.
-We also provide an implementation of parallel decoding within LLM, which supports KV-cache generation and batch processing.
-Through extensive experiments, we demonstrate that FastCoT saves inference time by nearly $20\%$ with only a negligible performance drop compared to the regular approach.
-Additionally, we show that the context window size exhibits considerable robustness for different tasks. \footnote{We are still actively working on this paper and expect further revisions}
+CoT (chain of thought) is widely used in reasoning tasks with large language models (LLM).
+In this work, we propose FastCoT, a model-agnostic framework to accelerate the inference of CoT tasks without training or modification.
+FastCoT utilizes parallel decoding and autoregressive decoding simultaneously.
+Parallel decoding generates multiple approximate tokens in a forward, and autoregressive decoding leverages these preliminary approximate tokens to yield one or more refined tokens.
+Distinct from conventional approaches that rely solely on precisely generated tokens from autoregressive decoding, FastCoT integrates these approximate yet informative tokens in the final response generation process.
+The approximate tokens act as \textbf{a quick glance} of the future tokens, which could lead to faster generation compared to regular autoregressive decoding.
+Through extensive experiments, we demonstrate that FastCoT accelerates inference by nearly $20\%$ on wide models, with only a negligible performance drop compared to the regular approach.